R-oso/BUD-testing/README.md

 ## Code

 ### JavaScript
 This project is made mostly using JavaScript.
-Some external software was used to create the AI and layout of the UI.
+Some external software was used to create the functionality of the application.

 P5 Library for compatibility with AI (ML5):